WrathChaos/StompClientLib/README.md

 StompClientLib is a stomp client in Swift.
 It uses Facebook's [ SocketRocket ](https://github.com/facebook/SocketRocket) as a websocket dependency.
 SocketRocket is written in Objective-C but StompClientLib's STOMP part is written in Swift and its usage is Swift.
 You can use this library in your Swift 3 projects.

+This is original a fork from [AKStompClient](https://github.com/alibasta/AKStompClient) (This library is not working right now)

 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.